gravitational/teleport-plugins/fluentd-forward/README.md

 fluentd-forward start --config fluentd-forward.toml --start-time 2021-01-01T00:00:00Z
 ```

 Note that here we used start time at the beginning of year 2021.
 Supposedly you have some events at the Teleport instance you are connecting to.
-Otherwise, you can omit `--start-time` flag and generate an events using `tctl create -f fluentd-forward.yaml` from the first step.
+Otherwise, you can omit `--start-time` flag, start the service and generate an events using `tctl create -f fluentd-forward.yaml` then from the first step. `fluentd-forward` will wait for that new events to appear and will send them to the fluentd.

 You should see something like this: